Git-on-my-level/robocode-bench/docs/DEV_ENV.md

 ```

 ## Notes
+- Workspaces are isolated per model under `workspaces/<model_id>/<variant_id>`.
+A shared, read-only doc bundle lives in `workspaces/_shared_docs` and is populated when you run `prepare-workspace`.
+- Keep the Isolation: do not drop other bots or artifacts into `workspaces/_shared_docs`; only the curated docs from the repo should live there.
 - The orchestrator is designed to run headless benchmark matches; the GUI launcher in `tools/run_gui.sh` is for local debugging only.
 - Resource limits described in `SPEC.md` should be enforced by your container/runtime; hooks are provided in the orchestrator to track crashes/timeouts.
 - Recorder output parsing and match orchestration live in `src/robocode_bench`; extend these modules if you need tighter integration with your infra.